Safeguarding in the North Midlands 2021 / 2022

 - A named Safeguarding Officer who is easily contactable;

-- DBS checks must be carried out on all adults who engage in regulated activities with Junior players;
+- DBS checks carried out on all adults who engage in regulated activities with Junior players;

-- A Safeguarding Policy and related procedures adopted and displayed in the club
+- A Safeguarding Policy and related procedures adopted and implemented.

 The following links will take you to documents which will provide help and guidance to formulate club safeguarding policies and procedures.